 The primary care nurse practitioner (NP) programs (adult, pediatric, and family), adult acute care, mental health, and nurse-midwifery students use simulation as a learning strategy.
 Nursing education students use the CSLC to gain valuable teaching experience through their teaching practicum hours working with our undergraduate students.

-The framework for teaching/learning and evaluation of competencies are in concert with American Association of Colleges of Nursing’s (AACN) Baccalaureate and Master’s Essentials.
-Graduates are well prepared to enter the nursing workforce and demonstrate AACN’s essentials for nursing practice with a particular emphasis on those related to: Quality and Safety Education for Nurses (QSEN), Interprofessional Education Collaborative (IPEC), and evidence-based practice (EBP).
+The framework for teaching/learning and evaluation of competencies is in concert with American Association of Colleges of Nursing’s (AACN) Baccalaureate and Master’s Essentials.
+Graduates are well prepared to enter the nursing workforce and demonstrate AACN’s essentials for nursing practice with a particular emphasis on those related to Quality and Safety Education for Nurses (QSEN), Interprofessional Education Collaborative (IPEC), and evidence-based practice (EBP).